openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 Let's suppose that your raw source data is color video (as is common with webcams).
 For many image processing and computer vision applications, your first step will involve *converting this to monochrome*.
 Depending on your application, you'll either clobber your color data to grayscale directly, or create a grayscale copy for subsequent processing.

 The simplest method to convert a color image to grayscale is to modify its data by changing its OF image type to `OF_IMAGE_GRAYSCALE`.
 Note that this causes the image to be reallocated and any ofTextures to be updated, so it can be an expensive operation if done frequently.
-It's also a "destructive operation", in the sense that the image's original color information is lost in the conversion.</p>
+It's also a "destructive operation", in the sense that the image's original color information is lost in the conversion.

 ```cpp
 ofImage myImage;